rrconf/rr-adduser/README.md

 If `ADDUSER_GID` is set, the creation of the user uses given GID.
 If the user already exists, and also `ADDUSER_GIDFORCE` is provided, the module fails if the user exists with a different GID.

 If `ADDUSER_GROUP` is provided, the user is added to this group as the primary group.
-If the group does not exist, it will be created.
+If the group does not exist, it must be created beforehand.

 The `ADDUSER_HOME`, `ADDUSER_GECOS` and `ADDUSER_SHELL` allow to specify details for the user being created.
 They default to `/home/$ADDUSER_NAME`, `$ADDUSER_NAME` and `/bin/bash`.